 Reading Between the Lines uncovered the hidden stories of the Butchulla people, the traditional custodians of K’gari (Fraser Island), through a creative examination of the K’gari Research Archive.

 Archives of local and national significance across Australia have been founded on colonial systems of record-keeping, with institutions valuing written records that uphold the settler-nation narrative.
 This has resulted in a disproportionate representation of non-Indigenous perspectives in archives, such as the K’gari Research Archive.

-Curator Rose Barrowcliffe brings light to the history of Butchulla people and their Country that has previously been concealed through the dominant settler-colonial narrative of this archive to reveal a Butchulla perspective of people, place and archives.
+Curator Rose Barrowcliffe brought light to the history of Butchulla people and their Country that has previously been concealed through the dominant settler-colonial narrative of this archive to reveal a Butchulla perspective of people, place and archives.

 Installation view of Reading Between the Lines at UniSC Art Gallery.
 Photo: Carl Warner.